AmineDjeghri/awesome-os-setup/README.md

 - Latex Handwriting recognition: https://detexify.kirelabs.org/classify.html
 - Turn math equations and snipping to latex code: https://mathpix.com/
 - Overleaf: https://www.overleaf.com/
-- wget: add it to your temrinal: https://www.programmersought.com/article/90723524682/
+- wget on windows terminal : add it to your temrinal: https://www.programmersought.com/article/90723524682/

 ### 3.2 Do you want to use Linux (WSL) inside windows or just use Windows ?